drohack/pokedex/README.md

     * Filters work on Favorites page
     * Export List: Exports a simple text file with all of your favorite pokemon, each on their own line
     * Export FireRed or Emerald ROM (see below for more details)
+* **Lock favorites:**
+    * Allow you to lock some of your more precious favirotes so they don't accidentally get unfavorited

 ## Export FireRed or Emerald ROM